What You Should Know About Equal Employment Opportunity

 Click here for the EEO Complaint and Resolution Process.

-- The complainant must complete and return the EEO Complaint Form to the ASD Compliance/EEO Office.
+- The complainant must complete and return the Intake Questionnaire to the Employee Relations Office.

-- The complainant must meet with the EEO Senior Director or EEO Specialist for an intake interview.
+- The complainant must meet with the Senior Director of Labor Relations or Employee Relations Specialist for an intake interview.

 - The complainant must provide information and/or evidence to substantiate the alleged discrimination or harassment.